DrakeRyzer/DrakeSW5E/Species/Droid/Droid, Class I/Index.md

 Your Intelligence score increases by 2, and your Wisdom or Charisma score increases by 1.

 ***Languages.*** <br>
+Choose one from the following:
-You can speak, read, and write Galactic Basic.
-You can process and understand spoken and written Binary, but you can not speak it.
+ - You can speak, read, and write Galactic Basic and one other language.
+You can also process and understand spoken and written Binary, but you can not speak it.
+ - You can speak, read, and process Binary.
+You can also process and understand spoken and written Galactic Basic and one other language, but you can not speak it or additional languages you may learn.

 ***Speed.*** <br>
 Your base walking speed is 25 feet.